Your browser does not support JavaScript.

 Credit Reports

-An unauthorized inquiry is a credit-report inquiry the consumer does not recognize or did not permit.
+Unauthorized inquiry means a credit-report inquiry the consumer does not recognize or did not permit.

 Read more about Unauthorized Inquiry.